 Add SnapDrop Web App to the home screen.

 Android – Open SnapDrop App in the Chrome Browser.
-Tap on three vertical dots icon to access the menu.
+Tap on the three vertical dots icon to access the menu.
 After that, tap on “Add to home screen” > Add.

 iOS – Open SnapDrop in Safari Browser.
-Tap on share icon > Add to Home Screen > Add.
+Tap on the share icon > Add to Home Screen > Add.

 Okay, so that’s how you can transfer files between iOS and Android.
 Like Snapdrop, there is one more app called ShareDrop, you can use it.
 That also works the same.
 In ShareDrop when you send multiple files, it creates a compressed folder.
 Which is convenient for many users.